Sunnyhill Road School was built in 1900 on land given by the family of Beriah Drew, Lord of the Manor of Leigham.

 In 1944, during WWII, the school was badly damaged by a V1 rocket in the war, but miraculously it was empty at the time and no one was seriously injured.

-The school became the focus of attention two days after VE Day in 1945, when King George IV, Queen Elizabeth and Princes Elizabeth and Princess Margaret visited here.
+The school became the focus of attention two days after VE Day in 1945, when King George VI, Queen Elizabeth and Princes Elizabeth and Princess Margaret visited here.

 Crowds ten deep lined the royal route and among the cheering throng was even a lorry full of Italian Prisoners of War whose transport had been delayed to allow the Royal car to pass by.